Course Reserves Policies

 E-reserves provide online access to course materials that Rivier students enrolled in that course will be required to read during the semester.
 Library staff will scan and upload to the library’s online course reserves platform legally obtained (library copy or faculty owned originals) journal articles, chapter(s) from a book and student papers and printed examinations (with individually signed student release forms) that are determined to be in compliance with Fair Use Guidelines.

 In order to protect copyrighted materials, E-reserves made available through the library’s online reserve platform are password protected.
 The instructor will assign a password when filling out the E-reserve request form and then distribute the password exclusively to students enrolled in that class.
-The instructor’s Blackboard course page is an ideal place to post an E-reserve password.
+The instructor’s Canvas course page is an ideal place to post an E-reserve password.
 Library staff will not distribute passwords to individuals.

 E-reserves may take up to three working days (Monday-Friday) to process, depending on backlog, and there is a 25-page limit per E-reserve document.
 Larger files greatly reduce the speed of access and printing.
 Please fill out the online E-reserve form to make your request; alternately, you can fill out a print E-reserve form and send it in with your request.